 Milwaukee shootings Saturday; 2 dead, 4 wounded

-MILWAUKEE - Two people are dead, and four people are wounded in multiple Milwaukee shootings Saturday, Aug.
+MILWAUKEE - Milwaukee shootings left two people dead and four others wounded Saturday, Aug.
 5.

 97th and Thurston

-A 20-year-old Milwaukee man, a 17-year-old Milwaukee male, and a 19-year-old Milwaukee man were shot around 12 a.m.
-They were all taken to a hospital where they are all expected to survive.
+A 20-year-old man, 19-year-old man and 17-year-old boy – all from Milwaukee – were shot around 12:20 a.m.
+They were all taken to a hospital, and police said they are all expected to survive.

 10th and Chambers

-A 33-year-old Milwaukee man was shot and wounded around 1 a.m.
+Around 1 a.m., a 33-year-old Milwaukee man was shot and wounded.
 He was taken to a hospital and is expected to survive.
-Officials said the circumstances leading up to the shooting are the result of an argument and physical altercation.
+Police said the shooting appears to be the result of an argument and fight.

 15th and Orchard shooting